-When an Android app project is started in Studio it gives you the basic Hello World program as a starting point.
+When an Android app project is created in Studio it gives you the basic Hello World program as a starting point.
 This tutorial runs through making that first basic Android Hello World app.
-The article assumes that you have set up and configured Android Studio on your computer ready for development.
+The article assumes that you have set up and the configured the latest version of Android Studio on your computer ready for development.
 To do this for a Windows computer see our article Android Studio Windows Install for PCs.

-When Android Studio loads select Start a new Android Studio project (or use New then New Project from the File menu if an existing project is open).
+When Android Studio loads select Creat New Project (or use New then New Project from the File menu if an existing project is open).

 Several types of project are available, for the first simple Hello World app start with the simplest Empty Activity (an Activity is Android speak for a screen or part of a screen).